03 Nov 2022

 for a long time, and as of today has been added to capnproto-rust.

-If a blob_handle::Client
+If a blob_handle::Client is created via CapabilityServerSet::new_client(),

-instead of capnp_rpc::new_client()
+instead of capnp_rpc::new_client(),

-then its underlying BlobHandleImpl
+then its underlying BlobHandleImpl can later be retrieved

-via CapabilityServerSet::get_local_server()
+via CapabilityServerSet::get_local_server().

 let mut set: CapabilityServerSet<BlobHandleImpl,blob_handle::Client> =